Updated: May 08, 2023

 Reviewing notes is just as important as writing them.
 Looking over your notes regularly helps you retain information.
 It also helps you avoid last-minute cramming and exam anxiety.

-Take time to identify what you've learned.
+Take time to analyze what you've learned.
 Talk to others about the text or form discussion groups to compare notes.
 If there's something you don't understand, don't be afraid to ask questions to clarify certain things.
 You can always talk to your professor or a classmate.
 It's good to get other viewpoints.